MOBIEGMOBIEG

 1. Oppositional Defiant Disorder (ODD):

 Signs of the disorder often develop as early as the preschool years.
-Children are chronically angry and irritable, argumentative, defiant and refuse to comply with adults requests.
+Children are chronically angry, irritable, argumentative, defiant, and refuse to comply with adults’ requests.
 They are vindictive or spiteful towards others.
 They blame others for their own mistakes and bad behaviour.
-Treatment (psycho-therapy, family therapy) can help for this disorder, but it can’t be cured.
+Treatment (psychotherapy, family therapy) can help with this disorder, but it can’t be cured.
 It is a chronic or lifelong disorder.

 2. Conduct Disorder